 Compatibility

 The software works with almost every device.
-The app features an intuitive user interface no matter which platform you use.
-The main features and settings are easy to find and use on every platform.
+The app features an intuitive user interface regardless of platform.

 The fact that they have no limits for simultaneous connections was a pleasant surprise.
 Users can have all their devices protected at the same time.
 That’s a good option for entire families.

 It’s the only VPN on our list that currently offers unlimited connections.
-I can’t wait to see if other providers will take this path.
+Let’s see if other providers will follow Surfshark’s example.

 Surfshark B.V. is located in the Netherlands, and it was founded in 2018.
 The Netherlands does not abide by the same privacy regulations and data retention laws as some other stricter countries in the EU, which is good news for VPN users.